someobserver/recurgence/explanations/o/observer/index.md

 <small>[Home](/) / [Explanations](/explanations/) / [O](/explanations/o/) / <u>Observer</u></small>

-An **observer is** any entity that interacts with, interprets, or participates in a semantic structure like our universe.
-Observers are never passive standers-on-the-sidelines, watching reality go by—their very act of attention shapes the field, collapses ambiguity, and participates in the creation of meaning.
+An **observer is** any entity that interacts with, interprets, or participates in a semantic structure—like our universe.
+But observers are never passive-standers-on-the-sidelines, watching reality go by—their very act of attention shapes the field, collapses ambiguity, and participates in the creation of meaning.

 And therefore knowledge.